 In this gallery:

 The first railway line in Sydney opened in 1855 and operated between Sydney and Parramatta.
-The Sydney terminal station was built in September 1855 on the site of the ‘Cleveland Paddock’, situated between Devonshire and Cleveland streets.
+The Sydney terminal station was built in September 1855 on traditional Gadigal land of the Eora Nation.
+The site was also known as the ‘Cleveland Paddock’, situated between Devonshire and Cleveland streets.
 The station was commonly referred to as Redfern Station as it was located close to Redfern.
 The station has been described as a “temporary tin shed” , due to the fact it was a single 30m long wooden platform in a corrugated iron shed .
-In 1856 additional railway sheds and yards were added to the site but by the early 1870s the station was unable to meet the demands of the rapidly growing railway network in Sydney.
+In 1856 additional railway sheds and yards were added to the site but by the early 1870s the station was unable to meet the demands of the rapidly growing Sydney railway network.

 Before construction could begin the site had to be cleared of the rail sheds and yards.
 Property resumption included the Benevolent Asylum, Devonshire Street Cemetery, Christ Church Parsonage, Police Barracks, Sydney Female Refuge, Convent of the Good Samaritan and the South Sydney Morgue.
 At the Devonshire Street Cemetery site, £27, 890 was spent on relocating the remains and headstones to a new cemetery site at Botany and around Sydney.

 1871 Construction on second Sydney station begins